-Processing video data contains four main parts: (1) key-frame detection, (2) shortcut detection, (3) text detection (4) optical character recognition (OCR).
+Processing video data contains four main parts: (1) key-frame detection, (2) shotcut detection, (3) text detection (4) optical character recognition (OCR).

 A keyframe is a frame in which a complete image is stored in the data stream.
 In order to reduce the amount of information that must be stored, only changes that occur from one frame to the next are stored in the data stream.